Online Rules v1.5

 • You pay the support icon cost with your support icons of the appropriate type on locations.
 Your support icons are on your locations, on your side (the side facing you).

-• You want to play a card that costs 5 energy and three support icons.
+• You want to play a card that costs 5 energy and three [EARTHER] support icons.
 You take five cards from the top of your active pile, one at a time, and put them on top of your used pile without looking at them.
-You use three support icons, from three different locations that each have one support icon on your side.
+You use three [EARTHER] support icons, from three different locations that each have one [EARTHER] support icon on your side.

 • Support icons are not “used up” in any way when you play a card.